darafferty/rapthor/docs/source/operations.rst

 This operation calibrates the data using the current sky model.
 The exact steps done during calibration depend on the strategy, but essentially there are two main parts: a phase-only (scalar) solve on short timescales (the "fast-phase" solve, which corrects for ionospheric errors) and a phase and amplitude (diagonal) solve on long time scales (the "slow-gain" solve, which corrects for beam errors).
 The slow-gain solve is divided into two parts: an optional amplitude-only solve that constrains all stations to have the same solutions and a phase plus amplitude solve (without the station constraint and usually with a longer solution interval).
 This calibration strategy is based on the LBA strategy of the `LiLF pipeline <https://linc.readthedocs.io/>`_, with the idea that the same strategy can be used for both HBA and LBA (similar to the way the calibrator pipeline works in LINC).
 Lastly, processing of the resulting solutions is done, including smoothing, renormalization, and the generation of a-term images (if 2-D screens are used).

 For calibration, Rapthor searches for bright, compact sources (or groups of sources) throughout the field to use as calibrator sources.
 A target (apparent) flux density is used to ensure that the calibrators are sufficiently bright (set by :term:`target_flux` in the processing strategy).
 Rapthor then tessellates the full sky model, using the calibrators as the facet centers.
-This method ensures that each facet has a bright calibrator source in it.
+This method ensures that each calibration patch (or facet) has a bright calibrator source in it.
 Despite this designation of calibrators for the tesselation, all sources are used in the calibration (not just the bright sources).

 When multiple nodes are available, this task is distributed.

 Primary products:
+    * In ``skymodels/calibrate_X``, where ``X`` is the cycle number:
+        * ``calibration_skymodel.txt`` - the sky model used for calibration, grouped into calibration patches (one per facet/direction).
+If a sky model was supplied by the user, this model will be identical (but potentially with a different grouping of the sources).
+If the sky model results from the previous cycle of self calibration, this model will be the sum of models from the imaging sectors (see :ref:`image` for details).
-    * ``field-solutions.h5``, stored in ``solutions/calibrate_X``, where ``X`` is the cycle number - the calibration solution table containing both fast-phase and slow-gain solutions.
+    * In ``solutions/calibrate_X``, where ``X`` is the cycle number:
+        * ``field-solutions.h5`` - the calibration solution table containing both fast-phase and slow-gain solutions.
-    * ``*.png`` files, stored in ``plots/calibrate_X``, where ``X`` is the cycle number - plots of the calibration solutions.
+    * In ``plots/calibrate_X``, where ``X`` is the cycle number:
+        * ``*.png`` files - plots of the calibration solutions.
+Plots are typically made with one file per direction (calibration patch), per solution type (amplitude, phase, or scalar phase).
+For example, the file ``scalarphase_dir[Patch_127].png`` contains the scalar phase solutions (from the "fast-phase" solve) for patch 127.
+If the "slow-gain" solve was done, additional files should be present with the names ``phase_dir[Patch_127]_polXX.png`` and ``amplitude_dir[Patch_127]_polXX.png`` (and similarly for the YY polarization).
+If the optional amplitude-only slow-gain solve was done, the solutions are combined with the phase plus amplitude solve before plotting.

 .. _predict: